Nutrients For General Health

-Does a good multivitamin supplement really exist?
+Does an ideal multivitamin supplement exist?

-Short answer: no. There are various problems with multivitamin supplements.
+The short answer is no. There are various problems with multivitamin supplements.

 However, in this article we will lay out solutions to overcome these problems, and explain the best way to take a multivitamin supplement.

 We will also mention some high-quality multivitamin brands.
-Note: we are not sponsored by any brand we recommend.
-That way, we remain impartial and provide you with the best advice.
+(Note: we are not sponsored by any brand we recommend.
+That way, we remain impartial and provide you with the best advice.)

 Why a good multivitamin does not exist